team-dev-docs/devdocsprod-dev-docs/blog/docs-seo-sales.md

 5. **Onboarding and Training**: Detailed documentation serves as a valuable resource for onboarding new customers and training existing ones on product updates or advanced features.
 This helps ensure seamless adoption and maximizes the value customers derive from the product, leading to higher customer satisfaction and retention.

+6. **Competitive Advantage**: Superior documentation can set a product apart from competitors, becoming a key differentiator in the decision-making process for potential customers.

 In summary, developer documentation plays a pivotal role in improving both SEO and sales for software companies.
 By providing valuable, comprehensive, and up-to-date information, documentation enhances search engine visibility, builds trust and credibility, streamlines the sales process, and improves customer onboarding and retention.
+Investing in high-quality documentation is a strategic decision that can yield significant long-term benefits for technology businesses.